Hal Roach: Personal life

-In 1916, Roach's mother and father moved into Roach's studio in Culver City, living there until their death.
+In 1916, Roach's mother and father moved into a house on the Roach studio grounds in Culver City, living there until their death.

 In September 1916, Roach married actress Marguerite Nichols, who worked as an actress in the 1930s and 1940s, and died in March 1941.
 They had two children, Hal Roach Jr., who followed his father as a producer and director, and Margaret Roach.

 Roach married a second time, on September 1, 1942, to Lucille Prin, a Los Angeles secretary.
 They were married at the on-base home of Colonel Franklin C. Wolfe and his wife at Wright-Patterson Airfield in Dayton, Ohio, where Roach was stationed at the time while serving as a major in the United States Army Air Corps.
 Roach and Lucille had four children, Elizabeth Carson Roach (December 26, 1945 – September 5, 1946), Maria May Roach (born April 14, 1947), Jeanne Alice Roach (born October 7, 1949), and Kathleen Bridget Roach (born January 29, 1951).